Tawakalt/Day2/README.md

-# dataTypes
+# findMinMax
-# A program with different output based on the datatype of the argument passed.
+# finds the minimum and maximum numbers of an array and
+# returns an array containing the minimum and the maximum numbers only.